How I coped with sleep problems

 I went to see the doctor, who prescribed sleeping tablets.
 The sleeping tablets did help me to get to sleep, but I didn’t really like taking them, so I didn’t take them every night.
 However, even on the nights when I did get off to sleep, I would find myself feeling restless, low and frustrated the next day, and I knew that the quality of my work had started to suffer.

-After more discussion, LawCare suggested that I visit my GP as some of my symptoms could be indicators of depression, and that my poor sleeping pattern could be a symptom, rather than the cause of, my listlessness.
+After more discussion, LawCare suggested that I go back to my GP as some of my symptoms could be indicators of depression, and that my poor sleeping pattern could be a symptom, rather than the cause of, my listlessness.
 I realised from talking with LawCare that my poor concentration and irritability, that I had put down to lack of sleep, could be symptoms of depression.